From A to Z, we’ve got vitamins, supplements, and herbs to help you win your battle against an outbreak.

 Of course, there’s always the option to do it old-school with crushing green leaves and using the poultice to apply to your lesions to relive inflammation, redness, and itching.
 In the end, it doesn’t matter how you choose to use chlorophyll, just get some.

 Ah, a much-needed vitamin that too many people don’t have enough of.
 It’s so important for fighting off infections since it’s a potent, natural antiviral vitamin.
-In fact, a Japanese study found that getting enough vitamin D is so much more effective at preventing the infection of the flu than the vaccine is!
+In fact, a Japanese study found that for school children, getting enough vitamin D may be reduce the incidence of Influenza A.

 It rallies together the white blood cells (T cells) to support the immune system to help fight off infections.
 If your immune system is up to par with a standing army against an active virus, the herp will be kept on probation for the rest of its life.